fbpx

 Many luaus in Hawaii also incorporate dances from other Polynesian islands, like Samoa, Tahiti, and New Zealand.

-Guests who attend a Hawaiian luau usually dress up in Aloha shirts and dresses (or at least something dressy casual).
+Guests who attend a Hawaiian luau usually wear Aloha shirts and dresses (or at least something dressy casual).

 And luaus are fun for anyone traveling with family, going on a honeymoon or babymoon, couples, or even solo travelers.